mosaic-design-system/docs/src/components/table.md

       They don't have to only contain text, **Tables** can contain chips (see chips) to help signal negative, positive etc status' of information.

-      An **Accordion** is a useful tool for splitting out information on a page - if you have a page that contains multiple different pieces of information, an **Accordion** can help reduce the amount of vertical space a page uses.

-      **Accordions** can be toggled between a collapsed and expanded state to expose hidden content, which can help the user locate the specific information they need without presenting all of it to them at once.

-      The expanded state pushes the other page content down rather than being overlaying it on top of other content, which helps to maintain the vertical hierarchy of the page.

       - - -

       ### When, and why?

       A **Table** is useful when you have tabular data to display such as data charts. **Tables** can help users easily digest large amounts of data.
-It can be especially useful when a user might need to edit this data.
+It can be especially useful when a user might need to edit this data or find a specific piece easily.

       For example, in Cloud HR, **Tables** are used to show a list of how many holidays you have booked and when they are.
-You can then perform a series of actions on these rows.
+You can then perform a series of actions on each of these specific rows.

-      **Tables** should make data and information easier to digest information, not harder.\
+      Please be mindful that **Tables** should make data and information easier to digest information, not harder.\

       \

-      An **Accordion** is useful when your users need to consume multiple items with specific content in a single page.
-Allowing users to have control over the content by expanding it, or leaving it collapsed, lets them decide what is relevant to them at that time.

-      For example, in Clear Review **Accordions** are used to section off specific sections of feedback, as you can see below.
-The user can expand each piece of feedback and interact with the "Reply/Thank" button within.
-Without the **Accordion**, this page would be quite cluttered and the user wouldn't be able to focus one one specific piece of feedback.

-      **Accordions** should only be used when there is enough content to condense - they shouldn't be used as an organisational tool, or for navigation purposes.
-They are a tool to help reduce visual clutter for a user and should only be used when necessary, not by default.

-      Similarly, **critical** information shouldn't be hidden from users.
-If the content is critical for the page's function, it should always be visible and shouldn't be hidden by an **Accordion**.
+      In order for the selectors to be used, they must be used in conjunction with the Table header components.
+Also, for the pagination, it should be used with the Table footer component.
+Both of these components fall under the Table pattern.
+Documentation for this is coming soon.

       - - -